0xFernandezDaniel/0xFernandezDaniel/README.md

 # Hi, I'm Daniel!

-I have a passion for transforming data into insights.
+I have a passion for programming and automating workflows!
 ## Current Focus
 - Building data pipelines
 - Exploring data architecture and cloud solutions